Welfare-to-Work (WTW) Plan Student Training and Education Program (STEP) Provisions

 Enrollment in Multiple STEP Eligible Institutions

-AEC/EC Staff will advance the standard ancillary payment for required books and supplies directly to the client using the DSRC 147628 listing.
+AEC/EC Staff will advance the standard ASP for required books and supplies directly to the client using the DSRC 147628 listing.
 The listing will be generated once prior to the beginning of schools that operate under the semester system, and once for schools that operate under the quarter system.
 CWES staff is to follow the payment process below.

 The assigned Management Analyst (MA):